-How do I increase my Grade or Step? - FederalPay.org
+How Do I Increase My Grade or Step? - FederalPay.org

-Escalation of duties, additional education or a change in position can also qualify an individual for a grade increase Grade increases may be guaranteed when a person is hired.
-As long as the employee receives a satisfactory review they will a promotion automatically.
-Also, as an employee gains experience in their current position they may qualify for a grade increase.
-Employees may advance 1 or 2 grades per year for their first 2 or 3 years based on position and job performance, before beginning to move laterally up the 10 pay steps.
-The time frame for advancement may vary between organizations.
+Escalation of duties, additional education, or a change in position can also qualify an individual for a grade increase.
+Grade increases may be guaranteed when a person is hired.
+As long as the employee receives a good review, they will receive a promotion automatically.
+Also, as employees gain experience in their current position, they may qualify for a grade increase.

 Promotions up to GS-12 and below can be given automatically or at management’s discretion.
 Below GS-12 is considered non-competitive.
 At GS-13 and above, positions are considered competitive and must be listed publicly on USAJobs.gov for any qualified U.S. citizen or current federal employee to apply.
 The only way to receive a GS-13 or above position is to apply for a competitive position.

-A grade increase equates to approximately a 10 percent raise, however this varies based on step and grade.
+A grade increase equates to approximately a 10 percent raise, however, this varies based on step and grade.

-Once an employee has reached the highest grade within their pay schedule they may encounter a cap on their pay.
+Once an employee has reached the highest grade within their pay schedule, they may encounter a cap on their pay.
 GS and LEO pay is capped at SES Level IV yearly salary.

 Related Articles